Shallow Life

 Shallow Life is the fifth studio album by Italian gothic metal band Lacuna Coil.
-The album was released in April 2009 in Europe and North America through Century Media Records and EMI.
+The album was released on 1 April 2009 in Europe, and North America through Century Media Records, and EMI.
 As of September 2009, it has sold over 75,000 copies in the U.S. and 225,000 worldwide.

 Background

-The album was recorded in autumn 2008 at a studio in Los Angeles with producer Don Gilmore.
+The album was recorded in Autumn 2008 at NRG Recording Studios in Los Angeles, California, with producer Don Gilmore.
 According to magazine Rock Sound the album would have some Arabic influences.
-Scabbia noted that the album "feels more rock" and that it is "the perfect mixture between our old European sound and something more modern...some of its very heavy.
+Scabbia noted that the album "feels more rock" and that it is "the perfect mixture between our old European sound and something more modern...some of it's very heavy.
 The most amazing this is, we've been able to improve everything about Lacuna Coil without taking away anything good or doing something that doesn't belong."
 Shallow Life was reportedly set to be the band's first concept album, containing references toward superficial lifestyles in the world today.
 The song "Spellbound" was debuted live at the Soundwave Music Festival in February 2009.
-The song "Not Enough" was released as a free download on the Italian Music website XL with the backstage of Spellbound video on April 1, 2009.
+The song "Not Enough" was released as a free download on the Italian Music website XL with the backstage of Spellbound video on 1 April 2009.
 In the beginning of April the song "I'm Not Afraid" was released as airplay on Russian radios.

-On April 8, 2009 Lacuna Coil posted all 12 tracks from their album to listen to on their MySpace profile page for one week only.
+On 8 April 2009, Lacuna Coil posted all 12 tracks from their album to listen to on their MySpace profile page for one week only.

-On April 14, 2009 the band created a poll on their MySpace profile for fans to choose the second single, involving nine songs from Shallow Life.
+On 14 April 2009, the band created a poll on their MySpace profile for fans to choose the second single, involving nine songs from Shallow Life.

-Shallow Life was re-released as a double disc deluxe edition with new artwork from January 22–27, 2010 in Europe and February 22, 2010 in North America.
+Shallow Life was re-released as a double disc deluxe edition with new artwork from 22–27 January 2010 in Europe, and 22 February 2010 in North America.
 The bonus disc contains live and acoustic recordings and previously unreleased studio tracks.